binary-manu/arch-ansible/README.md

 Optional Bluetooth support can be installed.
 By default it is only installed on bare-metal installations.
-This behaviour can be overridden (i.e. to test a Bluetooth dongle in a VM via USB passthrough).
+This behaviour can be overridden to force-enable or disable it (i.e. to test a Bluetooth dongle in a VM via USB passthrough).

-A bunch of default utilities like a PDF reader or gvim a preinstalled.
+A bunch of default utilities like a PDF reader or `gvim` a preinstalled.
 These are handled by the `utils` and `xutils` roles.

 Users (including `root`) get their passwords from `roles/users/defaults/main.yaml`.

-The predefined partitioning flow defines a single-partition MBR layout, using Syslinux as the bootloader installed on root.
+The default partitioning flow defines a single-partition MBR layout, using Syslinux as the bootloader installed on root.
 Swap space is not configured.
 Alternative flows are defined, including:

 * support for root on LVM, under a MBR table;
 * support for EFI installation.

-Flows are designed to operate on whole disks: they take an empty disk, partition it, and create filesystems.
-This is good for VM provisioning, which start with pristine disks) or bare metal installations performed on empty disks.
+Built-in flows are designed to operate on whole disks: they take an empty disk, partition it, and create filesystems.
+This is good for VM provisioning, which start with pristine disks, or bare metal installations performed on empty disks.
 For more complex scenarios (such as bare metal installations where partitioning needs to be reconfigured to accomodate Arch Linux in dual boot) one can either disable automatic partitioning and do it manually or define a custom flow.
 The latter requires writing a bunch of Ansible roles.

 There is support for installing hypervisor guest additions as part of the process, altought it can be disabled.
 As of today, only VirtualBox